What Are the Symptoms of Tinnitus?

 Call Your Doctor About Tinnitus If:

-- You have any symptoms of tinnitus; it could be a symptom of an underlying health problem, such as high blood pressure or an underactive thyroid, both treatable conditions.
+- You have any symptoms of tinnitus; it could be a symptom of an underlying health problem, such as high blood pressure or an underactive thyroid, both treatable conditions, or a side effect of any number of medications.

 - The noise is accompanied by pain or drainage from the ear; these may be signs of an ear infection.